GenomicsAotearoa/hts_workshop_mpi/level1/05-homework.md

 1. Each sequence in a fastq file spans 4 lines.
 2. You will need to run the `head` and `tail` commands as separate commands in the `for` loop.
 Make sure you use the correct redirection command to prevent the `tail` command overwriting the results of the `head` command.
 3. Each iteration of the loop should write output to a different file.
-It is your choice what to call the output file, but if you choose to use the `basename` command to generate an output name, the syntax for the command that we used in the workshop was `o=$(basename ${i} .fastq)`, where `i` was the variable containing the input file name.
+It is your choice what to call the output file, but if you choose to use the `basename` command to generate an output name, the command that we used in the workshop was `o=$(basename ${i} .fastq)`, where `i` was the variable containing the input file name.

 ---